Faculty Members

 Analysis of visual works utilizing the approaches of cinema studies and statistics

-I digitalize images from movies, animations and other visual works to foster a scientific understanding of what these images communicate and what effects they have.
-My research requires, in addition to a statistical approach, an understanding of social trends and knowledge in various disciplines in the humanities, such as philosophy, history, literature, aesthetics, folklore, cinema studies and sociology.
+I digitize images from movies, animations, and other visual works to foster a scientific understanding of what these images communicate and what effects they have.
+My research requires—in addition to a statistical approach—an understanding of social trends and knowledge in various disciplines in the humanities, such as philosophy, history, literature, aesthetics, folklore, cinema studies, and sociology.
 By examining visual works from diverse viewpoints, we can shed light on the association between visual culture and society.

 SHEN Li